-The true winners of long-term customer loyalty will be those that act on the current opportunity, become familiar with technology options for experience transformation, and test solutions until they create the new store environment that matches best to their customer expectations.
-The touchless shopping experience will have a foundation in common element — but will be manifested differently by restaurants, grocers, pharmacies, service providers, boutiques, and department stores.
+The true winners of long-term customer loyalty will be those that act on the current opportunity, become familiar with contactless technology options for experience transformation, and test solutions until they create the new store environment that matches best to their customer expectations.
+The contactless experience will have a foundation in common elements — but will be manifested differently by restaurants, grocers, pharmacies, service providers, boutiques, and department stores.

 But where do you start in defining what the new retail customer experience will look like?
 Searching several sources, we found Verizon has a solid example to use as inspiration for your own planning to retool the in-store experience.

 Verizon’s New Touchless Retail Customer Experience

 Verizon breaks down the essence of a touchless retail experience into three categories and we’ve added some flavor to each of the three areas that follow:

 Preparing for the visit: accessing the store